Subhash C. Kashyap: Awards

-He was Awarded Honorary title of Commander and degree of H.O.A.S.F.
+Kashyap was awarded the Honorary title of Commander and degree of H.O.A.S.F.
 (Honorary Order of the Academy of San Francisco) for services in the field of Constitutional Law.
 He received Motilal Nehru award two times, and the Coveted Jawaharlal Nehru Fellowship of 1996–98; also received 'Vidur Samman', 'Rajiv Smriti Samman', 'Vidhi Seva Samman' and 'Great Son of the Soil A Award' and many more awards.